C++ Series

 int arr[10];

-Accessing memory beyond the bounds of an array is undefined behavior.
 Compilers are allowed to assume that undefined behavior never occurs, which can lead to aggressive optimizations that make bugs extremely hard to trace.
+Common sources: integer overflow, invalid pointer arithmetic, double deletion, uninitialized variables.

 Memory Leaks

 A memory leak occurs when dynamically allocated memory is never released.
-While the program may continue running, memory usage grows over time, which can degrade performance or crash long-running applications.
+Memory usage grows over time, degrading performance or crashing long-running applications.

 int* p = new int(5);

-Memory leaks are especially dangerous in servers, games, and embedded systems where applications are expected to run continuously.
+Especially dangerous in servers, games, and embedded systems that run continuously.

 C++ uses exceptions to signal error conditions at runtime.
-If exceptions are not properly handled, they can cause abrupt program termination.
+If not properly handled, they cause abrupt program termination.

 How to Avoid Runtime Hell

-Modern C++ provides tools and patterns that significantly reduce runtime errors.
-Adopting these practices can make your code safer, cleaner, and easier to maintain.
+Modern C++ provides tools and patterns that significantly reduce runtime errors:

 Most runtime bugs disappear when you stop using raw pointers and let the language manage lifetimes for you.